 I have found that outsourcing a lot of the problems that come with websites to a company like Squarespace will save you a lot of time and money in the long run.
 Outsourcing technology (such as your website) is especially nice for churches who, lets face it, are not in the tech industry (nor should they be).
 However, most comparable services (both church specific and not) range from 2 times to 8 times as much.
 Save yourself time, both now and in the long run while not sacrificing your website quality.

-I would love to answer any questions you have, and I always enjoy hearing feedback/pushback, so please leave a comment or email me at email@example.com.
+I would love to answer any questions you have, and I always enjoy hearing feedback/pushback, so please leave a comment below.

-If you’re on the brink of starting your first website, or possibly redesigning a current one and are considering Squarespace, feel free to also email or call me to get a free consultation and quote for your website.
+If you’re on the brink of starting your first website, or possibly redesigning a current one and are considering Squarespace, feel free to also reach out to get a free consultation and quote for your website.